Yaj-t/EventWebsite/README.md

   - Social Sharing: Integrate social media sharing functionality to allow users to share events on their social media platforms.
   - User Profiles: Enhance user profiles with additional information and customization options.
   - Event Recommendations: Implement a recommendation system that suggests events to users based on their interests and past activities.

-## Acknowledgments

-  We would like to acknowledge the contributions of the development team and express gratitude to the project advisors and mentors.

 ## License